Exclusion of Extreme Jurors and Minority Representation: The Effect of Jury Selection Procedures: Representation of minorities

 \begin{prop} Suppose that, under $\{(C^i_a, C^i_b, r^i)\}_{i = 1}^\infty$, there is a vanishing minority and group distributions that do not overlap in the limit.
 Then for all $x \in \{1, \dots, j\}$, there exists $k$ sufficiently large such that $\M^i_{\SAR}(x) > \M^i_{\STR}(x)$ for all $i > k$.\footnote{ Note that, despite the argument presented in the motivating example illustrated in Figure \ref{fig:counter}, Proposition \ref{prop:minor_compare} does not follow directly from Proposition \ref{prop:n_extreme}.
 The reason is that, unlike in the motivating example, most of the sequences $\{(C^i_a, C^i_b, r^i)\}_{i = 1}^\infty$ covered by Proposition \ref{prop:minor_compare} are such that $C^i = r^i C^i_a + (1-r^i) C^i_b$ varies across the sequence (i.e., $C^h \neq C^k$ for most $h,k \in \mathbb{N}$). } \end{prop}

 Given the result in Proposition \ref{prop:minor_compare}, it is natural to wonder how small the minority and the overlap between the group-distributions must be for \SAR to select more minority jurors than \STR.
 When the latter is true, one may also wonder about the size of $\M_{\SAR}(x ; r) - \M_{\STR}(x; r)$ is.
 Again, the answer depends on the model's parameters.
-To inform these questions, we ran a set of simulations with $d=p=6$ and $j=12$ using the distributions displayed in Figure \ref{fig:betaPDFs}, where the green lines in each panel represent $f_a$ and the yellow lines $f_b$.
+To inform these questions, we ran a set of simulations with $d=p=6$ and $j=12$ using the distributions displayed in Figure \ref{fig:betaPDFs}.

-{ \normalfont \emph{Note:} The rows report the average number and standard deviation of group-$a$ jury members, and the percent of juries with at least one group-$a$ jurors, out of 50,000 simulations of jury selection with parameters $j=12$ and $d=p=6$.
-Conviction probabilities are drawn for from ${Beta}(5,1)$, ${Beta}(1,5)$, respectively for Group-a, Group-b jurors (Extreme), from ${Beta}(4,2)$, ${Beta}(2,4)$ (Moderate), and from ${Beta}(4,3)$, ${Beta}(4,3)$ (Mild); see Figure \ref{fig:betaPDFs} for the shape of these distributions.}

-The results of our simulations, displayed in Table \ref{tab:betas-grouprep}, suggest that \SAR might select more minority jurors than \STR even when the size of the minority is relatively high (as high as 25\%) and the overlap between the group-distributions significant.
+The results of our simulations are displayed in Figure \ref{tab:betas-grouprep}, reporting the percent of selected minorities in all juries, and the precent of juries with at least one minority juror.
+The results suggest that \SAR might select more minority jurors than \STR even when the size of the minority is relatively high (Panel (a) reports results with $r=.25$, Panel (b) with $r=.10$) and the overlap between the group-distributions significant.
 However, without stark polarization across groups,\footnote{ Recall that $C_a$ and $C_b$ represent the parties' \emph{beliefs} that randomly drawn group-$a$ or group-$b$ jurors eventually vote to convict the defendant.
 Polarized $C_a$ and $C_b$, therefore, corresponds to groups that are \emph{perceived} by the parties to have different probabilities of voting for conviction (whether or not this materializes when jurors actually vote on conviction at the end of the trial).} differences between the procedures' propensities to select minority jurors appear to be small.
-For example, under the distributions we labeled as ``extreme group heterogeneity'' and with minorities representing 10\% of the population, only 2.3\% of juries selected by \STR include at least one minority juror whereas this number rises to 17.1\% under \SAR (random selection would generate over 70\% of such juries).
-However, under the distributions we labeled as ``mild group heterogeneity'', the same numbers become 66.5\% under \SAR and 64.5\% under \STR (random selection would generate over 71.9\% of juries with at least one minority juror in this second case).
+For example, under the distributions we labeled as ``extreme group polarization'' and with minorities representing 10\% of the population, only 2.3\% of juries selected by \STR include at least one minority juror whereas this number rises to 17.1\% under \SAR (random selection would generate over 70\% of such juries).
+However, under the distributions we labeled as ``mild group polarization'', the same numbers become 66.5\% under \SAR and 64.5\% under \STR.